junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 8.1.
 Optimal Stopping for backtests

-Optimal rule is to reject the first $n/e$ candidates and then select the first candidate that surpasses all previous options.
-There's $1/e$ prob of selecting the best candidate, irrespective of size $n$.
-Similarly, we test a random sample of $1/e$ (roughly 37%) of reasonable strats outperforms those tested before, and choose a near-best as soon as possible while minimizing the risk of a false positive.
+Optimal rule is to reject the first $$n/e$$ candidates and then select the first candidate that surpasses all previous options.
+There's $$1/e$$ prob of selecting the best candidate, irrespective of size $$n$$.
+Similarly, we test a random sample of $$1/e$$ (roughly 37%) of reasonable strats outperforms those tested before, and choose a near-best as soon as possible while minimizing the risk of a false positive.

 ### 8.1.1.
 Vectorized vs. Event-driven backtesting